Where Are You Now (Honor Society song)

-"Where Are You Now" is a song by American pop rock band Honor Society from their debut album, Fashionably Late (2009), and written by the Plain White T's vocalist Tom Higgenson.
-It is the thirteenth single released by the band, with the music video released on August 27, 2009, and originally appeared on the soundtrack for the feature film Bandslam (2009).
+"Where Are You Now" is a song by American pop rock band Honor Society from their debut album, Fashionably Late (2009), appearing as the last track from the album.
+Written by the Plain White T's vocalist Tom Higgenson, the song's music video premiered on August 27, 2009, and originally appeared on the soundtrack for the film Bandslam (2009).

-The song is the band's most successful single and signature as a one-hit wonder especially in the Philippines, and included chart MYX International Top 20.
+The song is the band's most successful single and signature as a one-hit wonder, especially in the Philippines, and included chart MYX International Top 20.
 Also the song garnered almost 10 million streams on Spotify.

-Composition and lyrics
+Background

-"Where Are You Now" is written and recorded in A♭ Major, running at 99 beats per minute and duration of three minutes and forty-nine seconds long.
-An interview, guitarist Jason Rosen stated the song as evoking a nostalgic feeling of high school, capturing a moment where one experiences something unforgettable with friends and later reflects on those experiences that shape who they become.
+In an interview, guitarist Jason Rosen described "Where Are You Now" as a song that evokes the nostalgia of high school, capturing those unforgettable moments shared with friends and the later reflection on how those experiences shape who we become.
+The band recorded the song for the Bandslam soundtrack, which was released earlier that week.
+The recording was associated with a collaboration with Summit Entertainment as part of the soundtrack's production and release.